XmYx/tinyvae-flux/README.md

 ![Decoded Image Epoch 999](decoded_image_epoch_999.png)

+## Additional Resources

+For more information on cyclical annealing schedules in VAE training, check out this article: [A Must-Have Training Trick for VAE (Variational Autoencoder)](https://medium.com/@chengjing/a-must-have-training-trick-for-vae-variational-autoencoder-d28ff53b0023).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.